Enhance your Family Matinee experience with fun pre-show activities starting at 11:30 a.m.

 Enhance your Family Matinee experience!
 With this package (just $10 more than matinee tickets), festival goers can add inside information about the opera accompanied by pre-performance family fun activities, including interactive opera games with Take a Child to the Opera.
 We also invite you to bring your own lunch to picnic with us before the family matinee performance at 2:30 pm.
-If you’ve already purchased your family matinee tickets, please contact the Box Office at 303-292-6700 to upgrade to the Take a Child option. *Prices subject to change based on availability; purchase early for the best price.
+If you’ve already purchased your family matinee tickets, purchase the $10 upgrade to the Take a Child option here. *Prices subject to change based on availability; purchase early for the best price.

 - Noon – 1:00 pm: Spend time in the Gilpin History Museum (admission is included) learning about Central City’s rich history.
 Lunch on your own!
 Bring a picnic lunch and enjoy it at the Museum or in the Opera House Gardens; or visit a Central City restaurant.
 The Face Bar (family friendly) in the Teller House will be serving lunch.
 Call 303-867-0664 to reserve a table.

 - 2:00 pm: Convene outside on Eureka Street to watch the Central City Opera Ushers sing their famous song.

-- 2:30 pm: The Nina Odescalchi Kelly Family Matinee of The Marriage of Figaro begins!
+- 2:30 pm: The Nina Odescalchi Kelly Family Matinee of La Traviata begins!

-Learn more about our production of The Marriage of Figaro by visiting the production webpage or checking out the Opera Insider Festival Resource Guide featuring history on the productions and what inspired the composers and librettists to write them, interviews with the artists, conversation-starting questions and activities….even a musical version of Sudoku!
+Learn more about our production of La Traviata by visiting the production webpage or checking out the Opera Insider Festival Resource Guide featuring history on the productions and what inspired the composers and librettists to write them, interviews with the artists, conversation-starting questions and activities!

 This event is sponsored by the Central City Opera Guild.